TAKE ACTION NOW

 This isn't a hard and fast rule, though!
 If you're worried about the length of your poem, feel free to let us know about it here!

-Which means you have an almost 1 in 5 chance of winning or getting featured!
+Which means you have a 1/11 chance of winning!

 You may, but you'll have to submit them separately via this form, and will have to pay the entry fee each time you submit an entry.